jart/blink/README.md

 ## Executable Formats

-Blink supports several different executable formats, all of which are static.
+Blink supports several different executable formats.
 You can run:

+- x86-64-linux ELF executables (both static and dynamic).

 - Actually Portable Executables, which have either the `MZqFpD` or `jartsr` magic.

-- Statically-compiled x86-64-linux ELF executables, so long as they don't use PIC/PIE or require a interpreter.

 - Flat executables, which must end with the file extension `.bin`.
 In this case, you can make executables as small as 10 bytes in size,